Skip to main content

 Posture

 In contrast, a happy husky will have an extremely relaxed posture.
 Their mouth may hang open slightly, showing you their tongue or even teeth, and they may close their eyes when lying down.
-An anxious or unhappy dog won’t let their guard down like this, so any signs of sleep, play, or seeking attention are generally a positive sign.
+An anxious or unhappy dog won’t let their guard down like this, so any signs of sleep, play, or seeking attention are generally positive signs.

 Bowing is another posture dogs use to communicate their harmless intentions, whether in play or in greeting.
 Bowing to their human, though, can be a sign of respect and even love, according to Snow Dog Guru.